Doc – Nelle tue mani

-Doc – Nelle tue mani (in English, "Doc – In your hands") is an Italian medical drama TV series broadcast on Rai 1 since February 2020, written by Francesco Arlanch and Viola Rispoli.
+Doc – Nelle tue mani (in English, "Doc – In your hands"), titled Doc in the English translated versions, is an Italian medical drama TV series broadcast on Rai 1 since February 2020, written by Francesco Arlanch and Viola Rispoli.

-Season 1 was directed by Jan Maria Michelini and Ciro Visco, while season 2 by Beniamino Catena and Giacomo Martelli.

-The series is inspired by doctor Pierdante Piccioni, former chief of the emergency room of Lodi and Codogno, who forgot the previous 12 years of his life following a car accident.
+The series is inspired by the true story of doctor Pierdante Piccioni, former chief of the emergency room of Lodi and Codogno, who forgot the previous 12 years of his life following a car accident in 2013.

 The set is the fictional "Policlinico Ambrosiano" hospital of Milan and the plot concerns the doctors working in the internal medicine department.

+Season 1 was directed by Jan Maria Michelini and Ciro Visco, while season 2's directors were Beniamino Catena and Giacomo Martelli.

+All three seasons aired on Australian TV channel SBS Television's streaming service SBS on Demand, titled Doc.

+An American adaptation, Doc, aired on Fox, with Fox Entertainment Studios, Sony Pictures Television and 3 Arts Entertainment producing, starting on January 7, 2025.

+A Greek adaptation of the series, with the name Ο Γιατρός (O Giatrós, "The Doc"), will air on Alpha Channel by Green Pixel Productions.